antoprince001/fine-print-webmcp/README.md

 ## What it demonstrates

-The page contains five realistic traps:
+The page contains four realistic traps:

 1. Cookie consent with a pre-checked partner-sharing choice and a visually dominant accept button.
 2. A bundled Terms checkbox plus a long Terms and Privacy Policy modal with the arbitration clause buried in ordinary legal text.